671.0B+ configurations evaluated across recorded experiments

 What 671.0B+ configurations told us

-• All periodic polyalphabetic ciphers (Vigenère, Beaufort, Variant Beaufort) at every key length 1–26: mathematically impossible (Bean constraint proof).
+• All repeating-key polyalphabetic ciphers (Vigenère, Beaufort, Variant Beaufort) at every key length 1–26: mathematically impossible within the direct-positional additive-key model.

 • All autokey variants (PT-autokey, CT-autokey, both Vigenère and Beaufort): structurally impossible, even composed with arbitrary transposition.